Duffigoogle/Duffigoogle/README.md

 <br />

 ## Intro.
-  - Ini D. Duff <Caleb/> aka Duffigoogle is a genial dude who loves the creative process of turning beautiful ideas to valued-products, and as well as creating value in the tech ecosystem by volunteering and contributing to open source development.
+  - Ini D. Duff <Caleb/> aka Duffigoogle is a digital nomad, a curious soul & a genial dude who loves and enjoys the creative process of turning beautiful ideas to valued-products, as well as creating value in the tech ecosystem by volunteering and contributing to open source development.

 ## My brief

 - 😄 Pronouns: ...
 He/Him
-- 🔭 I’m currently working on ... a project called CodeSchoolBus & TRAV.
 - 🌱 I’m currently learning ...
-C, Python, Web3.
+Web3.
 - 👯 I’m looking to collaborate on ...
 Creative and solution-based projects.
-- 🔭 I'm a member of **Google Developer Group (GDG)** and am open to work.
+- 🔭 I'm a member of **Google Developer Group (GDG)** and I am open to work.
-- 🤔 I’m looking for help with ...
-A smooth pathway into the Global Tech Community.
+- 🔭 I'm the Programs Lead for the Techrity Mentorship Project.
 - 💬 Ask me about ...
-Frontend Web Development, Web3, DApps.
+Software Engineering, Tech Mentorship, Web3, DApps.
 <br>
 <br>
 <br>